dirn/ansible-homebrew/README.md

 Several variables are available to configure the role.

-To control where Homebrew's installer will live:
+To set where homebrew will be installed:

-    homebrew_installer_root: ~
+    homebrew_root: /usr/local

 To install which libraries will be installed by Homebrew: